San Jose Uber Accident Lawyers

 - Concussions

-Third parties who are struck by negligent Uber drivers, such as other vehicle occupants or pedestrians, frequently suffer from similar injuries.
-Such individuals will often have similar insurance compensation rights as Uber passengers but will also need assistance proving their entitlement to high-value insurance funds.
+Third parties who are struck by negligent Uber drivers, such as other vehicle occupants or pedestrians, typically suffer from similar injuries.
+Such individuals will often have similar insurance compensation rights as Uber passengers but may also need assistance proving their entitlement to high-value insurance funds.

-Uber passengers and third parties can only recover damages when:
+Uber passengers and third parties can only file a claim for damages when:

 - An accident occurred while an Uber driver was actively providing services, meaning the time between when an Uber driver accepted and completed a rideshare or delivery request.